 Rev. John Smith,

-[Ps.
+[PS.
 Since all of the Bible verses quoted in this letter are from John Chapter 14, it would appear that there is much wisdom to be gained from studying this chapter.
 I therefore highly encourage everyone to study John Chapter 14.
-In fact, our Grace Church Medellin Small Group Bible Studies are currently studying the entire Gospel of John.
-We invite you to join us either Monday morning or Monday evening.]
+Our Grace Church Medellin Small Group Bible Studies are currently studying the entire Gospel of John.
+We invite you to join us in the group that is most convenient for you.]